 To make the lime bavarois I put 750ml whole milk, 250g granulated sugar, 1/2 tsp salt, the seeds from 1 vanilla pod and the zest of 2 limes into a pan.
 I heated it up to a simmer and until all of the sugar dissolved.

 In a separate bowl I mixed up the yolks of 10 eggs.
 I poured the milk into the egg yolks slowly, stirring constantly.
 I poured the mixture back into the pan and heated it for about 5 minutes until it thickened up.
 I poured it through a sieve to remove the zest, then added 8 pre-soaked leaves of gelatin and the juice of 2 and a half limes.
 I stirred it until all the gelatin was dissolved, then popped it in the fridge for 30 minutes to cool.

 Once the custard was cool I whipped up 460ml double cream with my Kenwood kMix Hand Mixer and mixed it into the custard.

 I poured it into the ladyfinger case and put it in the fridge to set.
 I left it in there overnight, but it set within about 2 hours.

 The next day I made some jelly using half a pack of Hartleys raspberry jelly.
 I added 2 tsp of Chambord to the mixture.
 I poured it on top, but I did have some problems with leakage.
 I decided not to fill it too much as it was leaking.

-For the decoration I whipped up some cream, I didn’t measure it but it was about 300ml.
-And I piped it using a star nozzle around the inside edge of the Russe, and around the outside at the bottom (this handily hid the leakage evidence!)
+For the decoration I whipped up some cream, and I piped it using a star nozzle around the inside edge of the Russe, and around the outside at the bottom (this handily hid the leakage evidence!)